 I RECENTLY wrote an article for News Ltd about how techno advancements and the sudden arrival of the “App Age” have redefined the way we travel these days for all sorts of travel.
-But it couldn’t be more relevant to those who choose to holiday in the great outdoors by hitting the road in their campervan or car hire.
+But it couldn’t be more relevant to those who choose to holiday in the great outdoors by hitting the road in a campervan or car rental.

 While it’s hard to say what amazing revelations will be made in 2012 for the next generation of new travel gadgets and apps, suddenly the sky is the limit and new technology means there’s a lot to look forward to if you love the camping, caravanning or campervanning lifestyle.

 As I mentioned in my article: “Today’s traveller is suddenly packing, planning and exploring in so many different ways.
 We can now research the best deals, book and pay for flights, car hire, accommodation and tours all from the comfort of our home computer or smartphone while relaxing on the couch.
 We’re using solar-powered or wind-up torches when camping, golf-ball sized compact and portable speaker docks, and quirky stuff such as foldable bikes and fishing rods, and even rubber thongs doubling as bottle openers.
 On the digital front we can access our favourite newspapers and magazines (which are now multi-sensory with video and audio feeds embedded) at any given moment while on holiday overseas and we can instantly connect with family and friends using such tools as Skype and social media.”